-December 8 is traditionally the day when people from the country headed to Dublin to start the Christmas shopping.
+Taditionally December 8 is the day when people from the country headed to Dublin to start the Christmas shopping.

-Mr Dudgeon describes the 8th of December as a day out for all the family, to bring the children to see Santa Claus, and to have access to a wider choice of products in Dublin city.
+Vivian Dudgeon, sales manager of a large department store in the city centre says it has been very busy.
+He says the 8th of December is a day out for all the family and for the children to visit Santa Claus.
+People from beyanond the city have access to a wider choice of products in Dublin.

 The large crowds in the city shops and streets also provides opportunities for criminals and the Garda Crime Prevention Unit issued a note of caution for shoppers,